thesis essay

 The thesis can fail in four ways.

 First, the sample may stay at one.
-STATSWING may show a public instance of primitive audit, AI-enabled production, and decision-infrastructure framing in football without proving that the model generalizes across buyers, sports, or verticals.
+STATSWING may show a public instance of primitive audit, AI-enabled production, and decision-infrastructure framing in football without proving that the operator-led model generalizes across buyers, sport, or verticals.

 Third, the diffusion lag may close faster than expected.
 The March 2026 Anthropic update supports caution more than certainty: it shows tenure-linked differences and slower geographic convergence, but it does not prove that early adopters will keep pulling away across all knowledge work.17